jcwilson/aladdin-demo/docs/built/_sources/development.rst.txt

 *********************
 A component is simply a collection of assets (code, binaries, images, etc) that you wish to publish as a docker image.
 These images can be used for any purpose including:

-- a pod container image in a kubernetes deployment
+- a pod container image to be used a kubernetes deployment
 - local instantiation for CI purposes
 - a building block to be included in another component's image